Miss Universe 2021 is a Bollywood actress working on a Masters - ExBulletin

 Gomez’s creative team jumped for joy when they hit the Top 5.
 Their stylist, Edward James Castro, said they were so proud of the beauty queen.

-For the mayor of the city of Cebu, Michael Rama, the important thing is that Bea has reached the Top 5.
+For the mayor of the city of Cebu, Michael Rama, “the important thing is that Bea has climbed into the Top 5.
 It is already an accomplishment.

 During the contest, Gomez was asked by Miss Universe 2016 Iris Mittenaere about her opinion to make a universal vaccine passport mandatory given the constantly evolving COVID-19 situation.